c-mart/dontmoderateme/planning.md

 - One PostgreSQL container for both dev and testing databases

 ## Done
+- Postfix should be configured to send TLS email
+- Use TLS and dkim to send email
 - Piwik not working.
 Fix piwik
 - Check_daemon not checking new monitors very quickly
 - View for all events and checks, either across all monitors or for a specific monitor